-- a) All development located within Mixed Use Retail Core and Mixed Use Transitional Area zoned areas shall achieve minimum ground floor to first floor ceiling heights of 4.0m. - b) Where residential ground floors are proposed within Semi-Active Street interfaces, then a minimum floor to ceiling height of 4.0m shall be achieved to facilitate future adaptability to a non-residential use. - c) All residential floor to ceiling heights (other than those identified in b) above) shall accord with SPP 7.3 or 2.7m, whichever is the greater value.
+- a) All development located within Mixed Use Retail Core and Mixed Use Transitional Area land use areas shall achieve minimum ground floor to first floor ceiling heights of 4.0m. - b) Where residential ground floors are proposed within Semi-Active Street interfaces, then a minimum floor to ceiling height of 4.0m shall be achieved to facilitate future adaptability to a non-residential use.

-5.5.6 Vehicle Parking
+5.7 Vehicle Parking

-- To ensure that vehicle parking requirements assist in incentivising alternative forms of transport, including public transport and walking / cycling in order to reduce the impact of traffic congestion in the Town Centre. - To ensure that vehicle parking within the centre is managed in an efficient way and shared use of bays is prioritised over private exclusive use. - To encourage the development of parking stations to be developed on the periphery of the centre to assist in alleviating excessive traffic intrusion and congestion in the Town Centre. - To prioritise the provision of residential and existing customer parking in the core of the Town Centre, with the provision of staff parking in parking stations on the periphery of the Centre.
+- To ensure that vehicle parking requirements assist in incentivising alternative forms of transport, including public transport and walking / cycling in order to reduce the impact of traffic congestion in the Town Centre. - To ensure that vehicle parking within the centre is managed in an efficient way and shared use of bays is prioritised over private exclusive use. - To encourage the development of parking stations to be developed on the periphery of the centre to assist in alleviating excessive traffic intrusion and congestion in the Town Centre and acknowledge the limited availability of street parking relative to the local road network.
+Parking stations are to be funded through contributions to the Town's Payment in Lieu of Parking Plan. - To prioritise the provision of residential and existing customer parking in the core of the Town Centre, with the provision of staff parking in parking stations on the periphery of the Centre.

-- a) The requirements for car parking are outlined in the Town's Scheme. - b) All vehicle parking is to be provided within the proposed development site area or parking stations paid for by cash in lieu funds, and not within the public realm. - c) Residential and short-term visitor/customer parking may be provided on site, but longer term parking is to be provided primarily in parking stations on the periphery of the Town Centre. - d) At grade vehicle parking shall be screened from the view of the primary and secondary street via built form, fencing, landscaping or other screening which provides a high quality interface with the public realm.
+- a) The car parking requirements for residential land uses are outlined in accordance with WAPC State Planning Policy 7.3 Residential Design Codes (Volume 1 and 2). - b) The non-residential car parking requirements are a minimum of 1 space per 48m2 of floor area and a maximum of 1 space per 25m2 of floor area.
+No further concessions under clause 31A of the Town's Local Planning Scheme are to be applied. - c) All vehicle parking is to be provided within the proposed development site area or parking stations paid for by cash in lieu funds. - d) Residential and short-term visitor/customer parking may be provided on site, but longer term parking is to be provided primarily in parking stations on the periphery of the Town Centre. - e) At grade vehicle parking within a parking station or as part of a development shall be screened from the view of the primary and secondary street via built form, fencing, landscaping or other screening which provides a high quality interface with the public realm.